MicroEJ/docs/PlatformDeveloperGuide/uiDisplay.rst

 Parallel Display: Copy Mode (Tearing Disabled)
 ----------------------------------------------

 .. note:: This mode should synchronize the copy buffer process with the LCD tearing signal.
 However,  this notion is sometimes not available.
-This chapter describes the copy buffer process without using the tearing signal (see next chapter).
+This chapter describes the copy buffer process without using the tearing signal (see :ref:`next chapter<section_lluidisplay_parallel_tearing>`).

 This kind of configuration requires two buffers in RAM.
 The first buffer is used by the application (back buffer) and the second buffer is used by the LCD controller to send data to the display (frame buffer).